quinta-feira, 27 de março de 2025

 (D) “It” is a demonstrative pronoun that refers back to “Adam McKay’s eco-satire”.

-09 – (UEMG-VESTIBULAR-2022) Consider the following excerpts taken from the text and mark the option which presents a verb form in the passive voice.
+09 – Consider the following excerpts taken from the text and mark the option which presents a verb form in the passive voice.

 (A) “Rarely has a film been as divisive as Adam McKay’s climate satire Don’t Look Up”.